 3. Language and the intellect are inherently dualistic, because they arose for (or as) the body, mind and world – the land of objects.
 So pointing beyond dualism with a dualistic tool for a dualistic world is indeed a challenge, particularly in a scientific, materialistic society with a mechanistic outlook (the Sanskrit language in contrast, from a different culture, has a hundred words for love!).

 4. It’s an erroneous teaching (there are philosophical errors in it) to whatever degree, coming from the mind of an incompletely realized teacher, a false teacher, or one unable to communicate clearly, with elements of self-contradiction reflecting the inner conflicts of the teacher or writer.

 5. It’s not in the words.
 One is attending too closely to the words and not what they are alluding to.
 The conflict is in your mind, not in the teaching.
-More generally, what is heard falls on the ears of the listening mind, the thought system of a person, the selfing activity, which is in itself conflictual by nature.
+More generally, what is heard falls on the ears of the listening mind, the thought system of a person, the selfing activity, which is conflictual by nature.

 6. What is said is a negative suggestion, not a positive command.
-Interpreted as a positive command, it may seem contradictory or paradoxical, or antithetical to the spirit of what it’s all about, like “try and relax!”.
+Interpreted as a positive command or prescription, it may seem contradictory or paradoxical, or antithetical to the spirit of what it’s all about, like “try and relax!”.
 Worse, it simply won’t work, or will only work for a short while until it becomes mechanical and dead.

 Example: “Open the attention.”

 In effect, “open the attention” means to stop contracting the attention, stop holding onto content; let go of the mental fist you’ve been holding tight for so many years.
 So it is a negative invocation, a suggestion to entertain, or invitation to try, to see, not a positive command.
 If it’s a genuine teaching, everything is in the context of freedom and welcoming, not commanding.